DataDog/jenkins-datadog-plugin/RELEASING.md

 ## Make Sure Everything Works

 * Make sure tests are passing.
-* Manually tests changes included in the new release.
+* Manually test changes included in the new release.
 * Make sure documentation is up-to-date.

 ## Update Changelog